hamzaaitbrik/Laptop-Guardian/README.md

-You can reach me on Discord under the username **ozymandiasthegreat** in case you have any question.
+You can reach me on Discord under the username @**ozymandiasthegreat** in case you have any question.
 # What does it do?
 This is a free-to-use software that when ran, it keeps watch over your laptop while you're away.
 It keeps on scanning your webcam and takes pictures, then sends them to you in real-time via Telegram while you're away from your laptop.
 # Prerequisites